About Cub Scout Pack 396

 Pack Meetings

 There is one pack meeting per month, usually held the first Monday or Saturday of the month, depending on the event.
 Pack meetings often consist of a special event like the Pinewood Derby or the Blue & Gold Banquet.
-A pack meeting is where pack announcements are made and awards are handed out.
+A pack meeting is where kids from all dens get together to do something fun!

 Den Meetings

 Den meetings are held 2-3 times per month in addition to pack meetings.
 Den meetings are where Scouts do most of the work towards their rank advancement requirements, and are led by den leaders and assistant den leaders, with assistance from parents.
-Each den schedules their own meetings, but Pack 396 has traditionally held den meetings on Monday evenings, with indoor meetings being held at the Parker United Methodist Church.
+Each den schedules their own meetings, but Pack 396 has traditionally held den meetings on Monday evenings, with most meetings being at Cimarron Middle School.

 Special Activities